haydonist/CustomBuilder/README.md

 - `test` runs your test suite with Web Test Runner
 - `lint` runs the linter for your project

-## Tooling configs
+## Tooling Configuration

-For most of the tools, the configuration is in the `package.json` to reduce the amount of files in your project.
+For most of the tools, the configuration is in the `package.json`.
+See also `deno.json` for Deno-compatible shortcut tasks.

-If you customize the configuration a lot, you can consider moving them to individual files.